This Stuffed Fables review was made after playing through the seven stories in the book.

 What is Stuffed Fables?

-Designed by Jerry Hawthorne and published by Plaid Hat Games, Stuffed Fables is a cooperative adventure game in which you are a little girl’s stuffed animals tasked with protecting her from an evil mastermind.
+Designed by Jerry Hawthorne and published by Plaid Hat Games, Stuffed Fables is a cooperative adventure board game in which you are a little girl’s stuffed animals tasked with protecting her from an evil mastermind.
 The seven stories that you play through, the boards, and the majority of the rules are all found in the (huge) adventure book.

 Stuffed Fables Gameplay